Zawaddie/Active-Directory-Security-Projects/Step-by-Step AD Lab Build up on AWS/Step-by-step guide.md

 - Private subnet **10.0.2.0/24** (Domain Controller, DC + 2 Windows workstations + Kali)

 **2. EC2 instances:**
-- 1 Domain Controller (DC01) i.e A Windows Server 2025 promoted to Domain Controller with the Active Directory + DNS + ADCS (Certificate Authority).
+- **1 Domain Controller (DC01)** i.e A Windows Server 2025 promoted to Domain Controller with the Active Directory + DNS + ADCS (Certificate Authority).
-- 2 Windows 11 workstations (WS01, WS02) EC2 joined to the AD domain.
+- **2 Windows 11 workstations (WS01, WS02)** EC2 joined to the AD domain.
-- 1 Kali Linux VM as the attacker machine for offensive security practice and AD monitoring.
+- **1 Kali Linux VM (KALI01)** as the attacker machine for offensive security practice and AD monitoring.
-- A Jump/Bastion Host in public subnet: for secure access point for RDP/SSH into the private subnet.
+- **A Jump/Bastion Host (JumpHost)** in public subnet: for secure access point for RDP/SSH into the private subnet.

 **3. Security groups and NAT gateway:**
-Security Groups (SG-DC, SG-Workstations, SG-Kali, SG-Jump) configured for realistic AD communication (DNS, Kerberos, LDAP, SMB, RPC, RDP) to restrict access .
+- Security Groups **(SG-DC, SG-Workstations, SG-Kali, SG-Jump)** configured for realistic AD communication (DNS, Kerberos, LDAP, SMB, RPC, RDP) to restrict access .
-A NAT gateway for private instances to reach Internet for updates.
+- A NAT gateway for private instances to reach Internet for updates.
 This should be optional especially when you want to create a free AWS Lab.
 When you provision a NAT gateway, you are charged for each hour that your NAT gateway is available and each gigabyte of data that it processes.

 ![Lab architecture](LabImages/ADLabArchitecture.png)
 Lab architecture